tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 the decode Ops to one of the cropping and resizing Ops.

 Note: The PNG encode and decode Ops support RGBA, but the conversions Ops presently only support RGB, HSV, and GrayScale.
+Presently, the alpha channel has to be stripped from the image and re-attached using slicing ops.

 - - -